Sunday, October 15, 2006

 PS.
 I learned that 'Deep Woods Off' gets POR-15 off skin.
 I am sure I will end up using POR-15 on other parts and I will try that if my paint gear doesn't protect me.

-In my own life I am a mix of many things, practical, minimal accessories with single focal points, few cool things to keep people guessing and all about black.
+In my own life I am a mix of many things, a practical princess, minimal accessories with single focal points, few cool things to keep people guessing and all about black.
 Now in my mind 'Nameless' chose me out so she got to like that style.

 This picture totally jumped out at me today: